biicode/docs/biicode/commands/open.rst

 =========================================

 This command allows you to edit a published block.
-You can use this command to edit **one of your dependency blocks** or any block you have seen on the web and you want to edit.
+You can use this command to edit one of your dependency blocks or **any block** you have seen on the web and you want to edit.
-When you invoke this command the block is placed into the ``blocks`` folder within your project, and their cells become editable source files that can be modified by you and eventually published in a new version of the same block or into a new block.
-Check the :ref:`publish command<bii_publish_command>`to know how.
+When you invoke this command the block is placed into the ``blocks`` folder within your project, and the source files that can be modified by you and eventually published in a new version of the same block or into a new block.
+Check the :ref:`publish command<bii_publish_command>` to know how.

 .. code-block:: bash